 The design of both colours and symbols has concentrated on ensuring that important chart and navigation features remain clearly visible under the extremes of bright sun and dark night viewing.

-Colour assignments
+Colour assignments [Informative]

 The general colour assignment for navigation systems is provided below.